VOC Testing + What Makes Country Chic Paint Environmentally-Friendly?

 Country Chic Paint is an Ultra Low VOC Paint

 We want to create products that are not detrimental to your health or the environment, therefore we have chosen to go above and beyond industry standards by formulating paint with ultra low VOCs.
-In addition, the pigments used in the Country Chic Paint products are all VOC free, so you can rest assured that the colorants are not adding high levels of VOCs to the paint.
+In addition, the pigments used in the Country Chic Paint products are all ultra low VOC, so you can rest assured that the colorants are not adding high levels of VOCs to the paint.

 When our products are formulated and manufactured, VOC levels are calculated based on the ingredients used.